PennyLaneAI/pennylane/doc/introduction/circuits.rst

 Quantum functions are a restricted subset of Python functions, adhering to the following
 constraints:

-* The quantum function consists of
-  :doc:`quantum operations <operations>` or sequences of such operations called :doc:`templates <templates>`, one instruction per line for clarity.
+* The quantum function accepts classical inputs, and consists of :doc:`quantum operations <operations>` or sequences of operations called :doc:`templates`, using one instruction per line.

-  The function can contain classical flow control structures such as ``for`` loops, but in general they must not depend on the parameters of the function.
+* The function can contain classical flow control structures such as ``for`` loops, but in general they must not depend on the parameters of the function.

 * The quantum function must always return either a single or a tuple of